Nationalpark: Munt la Schera – Vom Gletscher geformt

 Show all 5 images

 A varied and panoramic circular hike.
-Along the route, highlights such as the old mine tunnels above Buffalora, the earth currents at the Munt Chavagl or the view from the Munt la Schera, which extends far into the neighboring Italian Stelvio National Park, await you.
+Along the route, highlights await you such as the old mine tunnels above Buffalora, the earth currents at Munt Chavagl or the view from Munt la Schera, which extends far into the neighbouring Italian Stelvio National Park.
 In addition, an impressive variety of alpine flowers attracts visitors, especially in early summer.
-Even Edelweiss can be found in large quantities at Munt la Schera.
-Depending on your desire and condition, the hike can be undertaken with or without climbing the summit.
+Even edelweiss can be found in large quantities at Munt la Schera.
+Depending on your mood and condition, the hike can be undertaken with or without climbing the summit.

 Note: Dogs are not allowed in the Swiss National Park, not even on a leash.
 For more information and all protections, see nationalpark.ch/schutzbestimmungen.